hubidu/codeceptjs-testbook/README.md

 ## BETA 1

-- DONE FIX Find reason for before hook failures
+- DONE FIX Find reason for before hook failures (restart and manualStart must be false)
+- Save html source for each step
+- Link to htm source in frontend
+- Record test runs on the server
 - FIX Codeceptjs grep does not work if test title contains () (same for / and I think quotes)
-- Record test runs on the server
 - Store test runs in a database
 - Start/Stop phantomjs before testrun
 - Run tests for all devices